Beachmont station

-Beachmont is an elevated rapid transit station in Revere, Massachusetts.
+Beachmont station is an elevated rapid transit station in Revere, Massachusetts.
 It serves the MBTA Blue Line, and is located above Winthrop Avenue in the Beachmont neighborhood.
 Beachmont station is fully accessible, with elevators from the lobby to the platforms.

 History

 BRB&L

 The narrow gauge Boston, Revere Beach and Lynn Railroad (BRB&L) opened from East Boston to Lynn on July 28, 1875.
 Among the original stations was Orient (also called Orient Heights) at Winthrop Avenue.
 (At that time, Beachmont was considered part of Orient Heights.)
 The Boston Land Company, affiliated with the BRB&L, used the station to sell land on Beachmont.
 The BRB&L built the Beachmont hotel near the station in 1876.
 The station was renamed Beachmont by the 1880s, with a station building located southeast of the crossing.

 Ocean Pier station was open for several years at Dolphin Avenue 0.3 miles to the north in the 1880s, likely to compete with a competitor – the Eastern Railroad-backed Boston, Winthrop and Shore Railroad – which operated in 1884 and 1885.

 By 1928 the line was electrified, with pre-pay stations - more a rapid transit line than a conventional railroad.
 However, due to the Great Depression, the BRB&L shut down on January 27, 1940.